-Peel did not take news of the coming blight very seriously.
-Although he did acknowledge that reports out of Ireland were 'becoming very alarming,' he thought that the reports were probably exaggerated, and that it would be better to hold off on any action.
+Peel did not take the news of the coming blight very seriously.
+Although he did acknowledge that reports out of Ireland were ‘becoming very alarming,’ he thought that the reports were probably exaggerated and that it would be better to hold off on any action.

 In a statement that typifies the attitude toward the Irish poor, head of the Relief Commission, Sir Randolph Routh, hoping that encourage the Irish away from potatoes would cause a positive change, said:

 The little industry called for to rear the potato, and its prolific growth, leave the people to indolence and all kinds of vice, which habitual labor and a higher order of food would prevent.
 I think it very probable that we may derive much advantage from this present calamity.

 The labor workhouses of the Poor Law were not used and the already in place administrative system of the Poor Law was not utilized, in favor of this temporary system.
 It was thought that the crisis would be temporary.

 After the first year ‘relief’ corn was paid for by local funds, which were to be matched by the government.
 In areas where the land was owned by absentee or greedy landlords, this meant a financial burden was placed on the poor.
 Even so, the corn had to depend on the importers and their whims.